Howells (department store): History

-In 1963, by which time it was owned by a Bournemouth company, Howells was bought for £3 million by Welsh banker Sir Julian Hodge, who promised the ownership would never again leave Wales.
+In 1963, by which time it was owned by a Bournemouth company, Howells was bought for £3 million by the Welsh banker Sir Julian Hodge, who promised that the ownership would never again leave Wales.
 The store was extensively refurbished.
 In April 1972, Hodge and the Howells directors sold the shop to the House of Fraser chain, in a deal worth £5 million, meaning the store ceased to be an independent department store (or with Welsh ownership).

 While under the ownership of Mohamed Al-Fayed, the House of Fraser chain prompted controversy with its sale of animal fur.
 In the late 1980s, activists petrol bombed the Howells store, along with the flagship Harrods store and the store's Plymouth branch.
 The company subsequently sought to resolve the issue with an ethical sourcing policy including not using fur products in its clothing.

-The store continued to be a major destination for shoppers, being the second-largest department store in Wales and even more so after the demise of its long-term rival David Morgan in January 2005.
+The store continued to be a major destination for shoppers, being the second-largest department store in Wales, and even more so after the demise of its long-term rival David Morgan in January 2005.
 The store had around 150000 sqft of selling space, making it one of the largest stores in the House of Fraser chain.
 In late 2009, it underwent a multi-million-pound refurbishment to bring it in line with the new John Lewis store which had opened nearby.
-The department store itself was also rebranded from 'Howells' to the core marque 'House of Fraser'; however, due to the store's status as a listed building, the 'James Howell & Co' signs remained.
-In August 2010, banners referring to the store as 'Howells' appeared above the main entrances and the House of Fraser signage.
+The department store itself was also rebranded from "Howells" to the core marque "House of Fraser"; however, due to the store's status as a listed building, the "James Howell & Co." signs remained.
+In August 2010, banners referring to the store as "Howells" appeared above the main entrances and the House of Fraser signage.

 On 7 June 2018, it was announced that the store would close along with 30 other House of Fraser stores.
-However, on 27 September 2018 the landlord Naissance Capital Real Estate declared they were working with the House of Fraser to keep the store open.
+However, on 27 September 2018 the landlord Naissance Capital Real Estate declared they were working with House of Fraser to keep the store open.

-The building was then bought by Thackeray Group in January 2022, with the intention of converting it into a mixed-use scheme. including an aparthotel, restaurants, shops, leisure facilities and offices.
+The building was then bought by the Thackeray Group in January 2022, with the intention of converting it into a mixed-use scheme. including an aparthotel, restaurants, shops, leisure facilities and offices.
 The store closed permanently on 26 March 2023.